addiscent/php-server-mon-sys/README.md

             root@7587be7d4eed:/#

       Where "_root@7587be7d4eed:/#_" indicates a prompt from within the running _Docker_ container.
 The prompt is not running on a true terminal on-boad the container, so program screen output functionality is limited.
 However, it is useful enough for exploration inside the operating container, and troubleshooting if necessary.
+In the event you need to use, for example, a text viewer or editor, such as _less_ or _nano_, set the TERM environment variable using the following command, (on the container, using the container's executing shell, not on the host):

+          $ export TERM=xterm

   - _build-php-fpm.sh_ - very seldom used.
 Prevents having to remember arcanum

 ## Backing Up _Php-Server-Mon-Sys_
-The entire _Php-Server-Mon-Sys_ Home directory, including the MySQL database, is backed-up into a single _.tar.gz_ file.

-To back up _Php-Server-Mon-Sys_, use the provided BASH script command:
+The entire _Php-Server-Mon-Sys_ Home directory, including the MySQL database, may be backed-up into a single _.tar.gz_ file.
+To do so, use the provided BASH script command:

       $ sudo ./backup-psms.sh  # sudo or equivalent superpower is required